Warren Buffet said: “It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently.”

 1) Establish trusted relationships with the press before you need them

 100% of crisis management is the story you tell in your defense.
-Although social media is an incredibly impactful communications tool, the majority of initial opinion forming is still carried out through traditional news vehicles.
+Although social media is an incredibly impactful communications tool, most initial opinion forming is still carried out through traditional news vehicles.
 These media outlets include established online networks (CNN, Reuters, The Wall Street Journal, CNBC, Bloomberg, etc.), print outlets, TV and radio.

 2) Prepare likely scenario responses